Gracie Warren advocates for mental awareness

-Gracie Warren, a freshmen at Central High School, has become a big advocate for spreading mental health awareness.
+Gracie Warren, a freshman at Central High School, has become a big advocate for spreading mental health awareness.

 “Mental illness is something I have battled for years,” said Warren.